-During a rear-end motor vehicle accident, your car and car seat are rapidly accelerated forward against your body.
-Since car seats don't perfectly align with the curvature of your spinal column, the seat can put inconsistent pressure on your lower back.
+During a rear-end car crash, your car and car seat are rapidly accelerated forward against your torso.
+Since car seats don't perfectly align with the curvature of your back, the car seat can put inconsistent pressure on your back.
 This can cause some of your spinal vertebrae to move in one direction while an adjacent vertebrae might move in another direction.
-This differential motion can sprain or strain the ligaments that hold your spine together.
-These types of injuries can cause chronic back pain if not treated right away.
+This differential motion can sprain or strain the tissues that hold your spine together.
+This kind of injury can cause chronic back pain if not treated right away.
 Thankfully, chiropractic is one of the most effective ways to treat back pain.

-Dr. Robert Ramsey has been helping patients in Gresham, OR since 1997, so we know what you're experiencing.
-We're here to help you, too.
-The first step is to get an accurate diagnosis to determine what's causing your symptoms and then we will determine an appropriate treatment approach.
+If you've been injured in a car crash and you're experiencing back pain, Dr. Robert Ramsey is here to help.
+The first step is to get an accurate diagnosis to determine what's causing your pain and then we will determine an appropriate treatment approach.
 Call us today at (503) 667-6744 if you have questions or would like to make an appointment.

-There are at least two ways that you can get shoulder pain after an accident: by direct injury to the shoulder joint or by referred pain from the neck.
+There are at least two different ways that you can get shoulder pain after a car crash: by direct trauma to the shoulder or by radiating pain from the neck.

-Direct injury can be caused by striking your shoulder on a hard object in the car during the crash, or can occur if you have a tight grip on the steering wheel during a rear end collision.
-With this type of injury, you'll usually be aware of the pain soon after the crash.
+Direct injury can be caused by hitting your shoulder on a hard surface in the car during the impact, or can occur if you have a tight grip on the steering wheel during a rear end crash.
+With this type of injury, you'll often be aware of the pain soon after the wreck.

-More commonly, Dr. Robert Ramsey finds that shoulder or arm pain does not immediately appear after a crash, but begins a few days or weeks after the accident.
-This type of shoulder pain actually starts in the neck.
-Injured ligaments or muscles in your spine can pinch nerves in your neck, causing tingling, numbness, or soreness in your shoulder, elbow, or wrist.
+More frequently, Dr. Robert Ramsey finds that shoulder or arm pain doesn't immediately appear after a crash, but begins a few days or weeks after the accident.
+This type of shoulder discomfort actually starts in the neck.
+Injured soft tissue in your neck can squeeze nerves in your neck, causing numbness, tingling, or pain in your shoulder, elbow, or wrist.

-We've treated both kinds of shoulder problems in our Gresham, OR office.
-This approach involves chiropractic adjustments to restore your spine's natural mobility and exercises that strengthen your neck and shoulder.
+We've treated both kinds of shoulder pain in our Gresham, OR office.
+This care involves chiropractic adjustments to restore your spine's natural mobility and exercises that strengthen your neck and shoulder.